antonbabenko/terraform-deployment-pipeline-talk/README.md

 Terraform community module is used to create security group, AWS AMI data source is used to find AMI produced by configuration at `packer/app.json`.
 CircleCI workflow configuration is at `.circleci/config.yml`.

+## terraform/example3

+EC2 instance and EC2 security group Terraform AWS modules are used.

 ## Complete CircleCI workflow

 <img src="https://github.com/antonbabenko/terraform-delivery-pipeline-talk/blob/master/terraform_circleci_pipeline.png?raw=true" alt="Terraform in your delivery pipeline - CircleCI workflow" align="center" />